pulumi/registry/themes/default/content/registry/packages/kubernetes/how-to-guides/managing-resources-with-server-side-apply.md

 layout: package
 ---

-[Server-Side Apply](https://kubernetes.io/docs/reference/using-api/server-side-apply/) (SSA) is a resource management strategy that was introduced in Kubernetes `v1.18`.
+[Server-Side Apply](https://kubernetes.io/docs/reference/using-api/server-side-apply/) (SSA) is a resource management strategy that was introduced in Kubernetes `v1.13`.
 Clients using SSA can safely share the management of Kubernetes resources by making the API Server responsible for computing diffs and resolving conflicts.

-The [v3.20.0 release](https://github.com/pulumi/pulumi-kubernetes/releases/tag/v3.20.0) of the Pulumi Kubernetes provider added support for managing resources using SSA.
-This feature is currently opt-in using the `enableServerSideApply` [Provider option](/registry/packages/kubernetes/api-docs/provider/), but will become the default in the next major release.
+The [v4.0.0 release](https://github.com/pulumi/pulumi-kubernetes/releases/tag/v4.0.0) of the Pulumi Kubernetes provider enables SSA by default.
 Using SSA provides the following benefits:

 1. Kubernetes resources may be safely managed by more than one controller.
 2. It is now possible to "Upsert" resources; create the resource if it does not exist, or apply the configuration to an existing resource.